logantailleur/startup/README.md

 # Websocket
 This could be really useful for my startup.
 I sort of picture if working similarly to how it works in the simon app, but instead it will broadcast the votes that are placed.

+# React
+Make sure to run npm install create-react-app before deploying when I begin working on my startup for react